Royals vs Tigers Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 17)

 Kansas City vs. Detroit Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Royals and Tigers and using recursive machine learning and impressive AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every simulation between the Royals and Tigers and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the trending factor emotional bettors often put on Kansas City’s strength factors between a Royals team going up against a possibly healthy Tigers team.
-We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.
+Remi has been most focused on the linear correlation of emphasis emotional bettors regularly put on player performance factors between a Royals team going up against a possibly improved Tigers team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.